 Our eighth grade students will be graduating soon.
 We’re running a blog series so that you can get to know them a little bit before they go and see where they’ll be attending high school.
 (You can’t miss it–they’re holding signs!)

 Here’s the third of four blogs highlighting eighth grade students.
-(Read the first here and the second here.)
+(Read the first here, the second here, and the fourth here.)
 Thanks for being a part of the Mustard Seed community; for supporting these students and cheering them on!

 Livy (St. Dominic’s Academy; Veritas Scholar)